iPad 5 LTE LCD Replacement

 Step 20

-- Pop in a new opening pick right where you made that snazzy gap at the bottom of the iPad.
+- Hey, grab a fresh opening pick and slide it into that gap you just made at the bottom edge of the iPad.

-- Gently glide the pick over the antenna, but hold up just before you reach the home button.
+- Gently glide the pick over the antenna, stopping right before the home button.

-- Keep that pick cozy to the left of the home button before you move on.
-You've got this!
+- Leave the pick parked to the left of the home button before you keep going.

 Step 21

-- Now, gently slide the pick under the home button, working your way toward the bottom-right corner.
-Just make sure only the tip is between the digitizer and the frame – we're aiming for precision here!
+- Now, carefully slide that pick under the home button, moving it toward the bottom-right corner.
+Just make sure the tip stays between the digitizer and the frame—nothing too deep, just enough to do the trick!

 Step 22

-- Slide the pick back in and gently nudge it toward the home button to fully break through the bottom adhesive.
+- Grab the pick again and carefully slide it toward the home button to fully detach the bottom adhesive.
+You've got this!

 Step 23

-- Warm up an iOpener and stick it on the right edge of your device for a solid two minutes to loosen things up.
+- Heat up your iOpener and gently place it on the right edge of the device for two minutes.

 Tools Used